at-aaims/OmniFed/README.md

-# FLUX
+# OmniFed

 A federated learning framework built on [Ray](https://ray.io/) and [Hydra](https://hydra.cc/).
-FLUX scales from local experiments to HPC clusters and cross-institutional scenarios with 11 built-in algorithms and extensible architecture.
+OmniFed scales from local experiments to HPC clusters and cross-institutional scenarios with 11 built-in algorithms and extensible architecture.

 ## Key Features